andreabresolin/KotlinCoroutinesExamples/README.md

 #### Cons

-- keeps a reference to the view so it's lifecycle is strictly bound to the one of the view
+- the presenter keeps a reference to the view so its lifecycle is strictly bound to the one of the view
 - on configuration changes (like screen rotation), we can't easily preserve the state in the presenter and we typically stop all the asynchronous operations to restart them again when the new instance of the presenter is created unless we use the additional complexity of managing a service

 ### MVVM in Android